1- A DISTURBING DRAWING

 Now Jake stood in front of the mirror, scrubbing his hands, and his mind strayed to the weird way he had awakened this morning.
 He’d had a dream.
 A nightmare.
 He never remembered his dreams, but this one was burned into his brain.
 He had been running.
 But not just running.
 Running away from something.
 Being chased.
 Hiding.
 Hiding on the ground under some bushes, face-to-face with fragrant earth, the soil so dark it was almost black.
 He knew, the way you just know in dreams, that whoever was after him was just about to push the bushes aside and grab him, and that was when his alarm went off.

 When he’d performed all the regular morning checks and opened his eyes, everything had at first been within normal margins.
 He was a little sweaty, body temperature elevated by the disturbing dream most likely, and his covers were more rumpled than usual, also explained by the fact that he’d been running in the dream.
-He had swung his legs over the edge of the bed, curled his toes on the carpet three times, stood, and went into the bathroom.
-As he cupped his hands to fill them with water from the sink, he gave a little cry.
-His fingernails, which he always kept immaculate, were full of dirt.
-Not just a little, either.
-Dirt so dark it was almost black, jammed under every single nail.
+He had swung his legs over the edge of the bed, curled his toes on the carpet five times, stood, and went into the bathroom.

-He’d jerked and spilled water all over the front of his pajama shirt and down his pants.
-Shaking, he had turned the water full blast, grabbed his fingernail scrubber, and furiously scrubbed first the nails of one hand, then the other, until all the dirt was gone.
-It had taken his heart a full five minutes to return to normal rhythm.
-And that had messed up his whole morning routine.
-Weird.
-Very weird.
+He jerked and spilled water all over the front of his pajama shirt and down his pants.
+Shaking, he turned the water full blast, grabbed his fingernail scrubber, and furiously scrubbed first the nails of one hand, then the other, until all the dirt was gone.

-He turned off the water and bent down to make sure his left thumbnail was completely dirt-free.
-He wondered how he had missed that one before.
-Then he rechecked all the other fingernails.
-Once he was satisfied, Jake dried off and hurried back to his classroom where his math test was waiting.
-He started solving problems, writing all the steps, showing his answers with meticulous care on his paper.
 Mrs. Moeller strolled around the room, observing the students’ progress, resting a reassuring hand on the shoulders of a few nervous-looking kids.
 Her feet made almost no sound.
 She stopped near his desk, and he heard her voice a surprised “Hm!”
 He looked up to find her eyes on him, her brow slightly creased.

 “That’s a little disturbing, Jacob,” she said.